chessgames.com

 Championships

-<Age> Grischuk’s first international success was coming equal first, but second on count back, at the World U10 Championship in 1992.
+<Youth> Grischuk’s first international success was coming equal first, but second on count back, at the World U10 Championship in 1992.
 During the 1990s, he won the under 10, 12, 14 and 16 Russian Championships in which he competed.

 <National> Grischuk has been highly successful in Russian Championships in their various forms.
-He came =3rd in the 56th Russian Championships (2003), outright second in the Russian Championships 2004 (2004) behind Garry Kasparov, 2nd in the Russian Superfinals (2007), and then finally won the Russian Championship Superfinal (2009).
+He came =3rd in the 56th Russian Championship (2003), outright second in the Russian Championship (2004) behind Garry Kasparov, 2nd in the Russian Superfinals (2007), and then finally won the Russian Championship Superfinal (2009).
 He followed up with 3rd in the Russian Championship Superfinal (2010) and =3rd in the Russian Superfinals (2011).
 His placement in the 2011 event qualified him to contest the Russian Superfinals (2012), in which he scored 4.5/9 after losing his final round game to Peter Svidler, finishing a half point off the lead in a low scoring event.

 Tournaments